Indian Revenue Service: National Academy of Direct Taxes

 National Academy of Direct Taxes in Nagpur, Maharashtra is the staff training college of the IRS(IT).

 Sixteen months of Induction Training is conducted for the directly recruited officers of IRS(IT) at NADT each year.
 The training is designed into two modules to enable the Officer Trainees to acquire the knowledge and skills they need to function effectively and efficiently as tax administrators.
-In particular, training prepares OTs to deliver quality taxpayer services, detect and penalize non-compliance, and understand the macroeconomic, taxation, and fiscal policy of the Government of India to maximize revenue.
+In particular, training prepares OTs to deliver quality taxpayer services, detect and penalise non-compliance, and understand the macroeconomic, taxation, and fiscal policy of the Government of India to maximise revenue.

 First Module

-The First Module emphasizes on giving intense theoretical inputs in the subjects such as Theoretical Concepts and Practical Application of Direct Tax Laws, Advanced Accounting and Finance, and Business Laws-I. It also includes a week-long Parliamentary Attachment, and a two-week Field Attachment.
+The First Module emphasises on giving intense theoretical inputs in the subjects such as Theoretical Concepts and Practical Application of Direct Tax Laws, Advanced Accounting and Finance, and Business Laws-I. It also includes a week-long Parliamentary Attachment, and a two-week Field Attachment.
 OTs also undergo short-duration training at NACIN, Faridabad, LBSNAA, Mussoorie, and the Sardar Vallabhbhai Patel National Police Academy (SVPNPA), Hyderabad.
 The first Departmental Examinations are conducted at the end of the first module.